Hoptown History, Family Crest & Coats of Arms

 Early Origins of the Hoptown family

 The last Walter Hopton died during the Wars of the Roses and the castle passed by marriage to the Corbet family of Moreton Corbet castle.
-The Battle of Hopton Heath took place during the First English Civil War, on Sunday 19 March 1643 between Parliamentarian forces led by Sir John Gell, 1st Baronet and Sir William Brereton and a Royalist force.
+The Battle of Hopton Heath took place during the First English Civil War (1642-1646), on Sunday 19 March 1643 between Parliamentarian forces led by Sir John Gell, 1st Baronet and Sir William Brereton and a Royalist force.

 Hopton is also located in Derbyshire, Staffordshire, Suffolk and Upper Hopton is found in West Yorkshire.
 Hopton-on-Sea is a village, civil parish in Norfolk.
 Some of the family were found at Armley in the West Riding of Yorkshire at one time.
 "Armley House is a noble mansion of the Ionic order, situated in an extensive and richly-wooded park.
 The old Hall, anciently the residence of the Hoptons, lords of the manor, is now a farmhouse."

 Early History of the Hoptown family

 This web page shows only a small excerpt of our Hoptown research.
-Another 126 words (9 lines of text) covering the years 1600, 1602, 1787, 1492, 1472, 1492, 1510, 1571, 1553, 1555, 1559, 1558, 1596, 1652, 1621, 1622, 1628, 1629, 1640, 1642, 1638, 1604, 1611, 1621, 1622, 1627, 1709, 1519, 1595, 1570, 1590 and 1564 are included under the topic Early Hoptown History in all our PDF Extended History products and printed products wherever possible.
+Another 126 words (9 lines of text) covering the years 1600, 1602, 1787, 1504, 1790, 1492, 1472, 1492, 1510, 1571, 1553, 1555, 1559, 1558, 1596, 1652, 1621, 1622, 1628, 1629, 1640, 1642, 1638, 1604, 1611, 1621, 1622, 1627, 1709, 1519, 1595, 1570, 1590 and 1564 are included under the topic Early Hoptown History in all our PDF Extended History products and printed products wherever possible.

 Hoptown Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hopton, Hobton, Hoptone and others.

 Early Notables of the Hoptown family (pre 1700)

 Outstanding amongst the family at this time was David Hopton (died 1492), Canon of Windsor from 1472 to 1492; Sir Ralph Hopton (1510-1571), of Witham, Somerset, an English politician, Member of Parliament for Somerset (1553 and 1555) and for Heytesbury in 1559; John Hopton (d.
 1558), Bishop of Norwich; Ralph Hopton, 1st Baron Hopton (1596-1652), a Royalist commander in the English Civil War, Member of Parliament for Shaftesbury (1621-1622), Member...

 Another 70 words (5 lines of text) are included under the topic Early Hoptown Notables in all our PDF Extended History products and printed products wherever possible.